 You can check for open lead-based paint violations on your property by using HPDONLINE.
 You can find more information on how to remove lead-based paint violations from HPD's records by reviewing the information on Dismissal Requests for older violations and Violation Certification for recently issued violations.

 The law imposes a number of property owner responsibilities, including:

 - Making apartments lead safe on turnover.

-- Upon lease-up, agreement to lease or commencement of occupancy, owners must give the new occupant a form inquiring if a child under age 6 will reside in the unit.
+- Upon lease-up, agreement to lease, or commencement of occupancy, owners must give the new occupant a form inquiring if a child under age six will reside in the unit.
 Owners must also certify on this form that they have performed the work required to be done in vacant units prior to reoccupancy.
 Additionally, owners must provide a pamphlet informing occupants about lead.

-- The law requires annual notifications by owners to all Owners must include a notice about owner responsibilities under the law with each lease and must provide a pamphlet informing occupants about lead.
-There is also a requirement that owners physically inspect units whose occupants do not respond to determine if there is a child under 6 residing in the unit.
+- Owners must include a notice about owner responsibilities under the law with each lease and must provide a pamphlet informing occupants about lead.
+There is also a requirement that owners physically inspect units whose occupants do not respond to determine if there is a child under six residing in the unit.

 - Remediation of lead hazards must be done using safe work practices and trained workers.
 For more information on work practices, read the Guide to Local Law #1 of 2004 Work Practices.

 - Using safe work practices for all repairs and renovations performed in a unit where a child under six resides and in the common areas of buildings with such units.

 - Local Law #1 also provides that any lead violations issued by HPD under the former law are valid.
 If you are an owner of a building that has outstanding lead violations, such violations are subject to correction only under the standards set forth in Local Law 1.